stlbucket/supanuxtbucket/apps/docs/getting-started.md

 Create a [Supabase](https://www.supabase.com) account.

 Install the [Supabase Cli](https://supabase.com/docs/guides/cli), create a new project and link to it.

+Open a second terminal in the **/packages/db-supabase** directory and start your local Supabase dev environment, then deploy the migrations.
+You will want to work in this directory to ensure the correct version of Supabase is used with the project
 ```
 npx supabase projects list
 npx supabase link --project-ref YOUR_PROJECT_REF